MicrosoftDocs/power-platform/power-platform/guidance/coe/cli/alm/before-you-start.md

 1. Go to [https://make.powerapps.com/](https://make.powerapps.com/)

-2. Select your maker environment that you will deploy the ALM Accelerator for Advanced Makers into
+2. Select your maker environment that you will deploy the ALM Accelerator for Power Platform into

 3. Navigate to Data -> Connections